swagger-autogen/swagger-autogen/README.md

 })
 ```

 Where *index.js* is your project's root file.
 Change the *start* script in your project's *package.json* to point to the file containing the `swaggerAutogen(...)` function.
 If you use Visual Studio Code, change the reference in your *launch.json* in the same way.
 Now, just run your project as usual.
-With that the documentation will be generated and soon after the project will start, making the documentation always updated when the project is started.
+With that the documentation will be generated and soon after the project will start, automatically updating the documentation as soon as the project start.

 See: [Complete example](https://github.com/davibaltar/example-swagger-autogen)